cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 - ``global.kubeProxyReplacement=strict``: This option expects a kube-proxy-free Kubernetes setup where Cilium is expected to fully replace all kube-proxy functionality.
-Once the Cilium agent is up and running, it takes care of handling Kubernetes services of type ClusterIP, NodePort, ExternalIPs and LoadBalancer.
+Once the Cilium agent is up and running, it takes care of handling Kubernetes services of type ClusterIP, NodePort, ExternalIPs and LoadBalancer as well as HostPort.
 If the underlying kernel version requirements are not met (see :ref:`kubeproxy-free` note), then the Cilium agent will bail out on start-up with an error message.

 - ``global.kubeProxyReplacement=probe``: This option is intended for a hybrid setup, that is, kube-proxy is running in the Kubernetes cluster where Cilium partially